-Is Bigil A Hit Or A Flop?
-The Box Office Verdict Out!
+Is Bigil A Hit Or Flop?
+The Box Office Verdict Is Out!

 Bigil has turned out to be one among the most talked movies of recent times in the trade circuits.
 All credits to the movie, which took the box office by storm.
 It is a big-budget movie with huge stakes involved in it.
-As in the case of any big movie, there have been various talks surrounding whether Bigil is a hit or flop at the box office.
-A recent report by a popular YouTube channel throws light on the budget, business and collections of the movie and thereby giving the actual box office verdict of the Vijay starrer.
+As in the case of any big movie, there have been various talks surrounding whether Bigil is a hit or a flop at the box office.
+A recent report by a popular YouTube channel throws light on the budget, business and collections of the movie, and thereby giving the actual box office verdict of the Vijay starrer.

 Budget Of The Film